 That’s 24 Hours with Tongariro National Park Walks!

 What would you do with 24 hours with Tongariro National Park walks?
 Would you be willing to go on this tramp if it meant peeing behind a bush or wearing pants?
 And is Gandalf the one who likes to say DOOM or is it Sauron?
-Please leave your thoughts below!
+Please email me at [email protected] and let me know.

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend 24 hours on Tongariro National Park Walks.
+I have many other 24 hours in New Zealand itineraries to offer.
 If you want to add 24 hours of a Taupo to Waitomo trip, click here.
 And if you want to add 24 hours in Rotorua, click here.